AlexWan0/infini-gram/README.md

 # Infini-gram implementation
 This repo contains an (unofficial) Python implementation of the infini-gram model described in [Liu et al. (2024)](https://arxiv.org/abs/2401.17377).
 This branch contains a very rough Golang implementation.

-The tokenizers uses the [Go bindings to the official Rust implementations](https://github.com/daulet/tokenizers).
+The tokenizers used here are the [Go bindings to the official Rust implementations](https://github.com/daulet/tokenizers).

 # Build
 First, build the rust tokenizers binary: